Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 1. [Build the project](Learning-Environment-Executable.md), making sure that you only include the training scene.
 2. Open a terminal or console window.
-3. Navigate to the ml-agents `python` folder.
+3. Navigate to the directory where you installed the ML-Agents Toolkit.
 4. Run the following to launch the training process using the path to the Unity environment you built in step 1: